Simple Steps to Keep Your Ameda Breast Pump Clean

 No Tubing Care

 For mothers using a pump with tubing, any moisture in the tubing can contaminate their expressed milk with bacteria, mold and viruses.
 That’s why Ameda breast pumps have Proven Airlock Protection™.
 During pumping, Ameda’s diaphragm keeps the air from your pump from coming in contact with your milk.
-You don’t have to clean the narrow tubing and your milk stays purely yours.
-Ameda has the world’s only breast pump with a proven protective barrier.
+For mothers using a breast pump without a barrier at the flange there is a chance to get moisture in the tubing.
+Any moisture in the tubing can contaminate expressed milk with bacteria, mold and viruses Ameda has the world’s only breast pump with a proven protective barrier.

 Adapted from Nancy Mohrbacher, IBCLC, FILCA, Lactation Consultant, Ameda Breastfeeding Products